DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam.md

 |-- constant                 // directory containing mesh, turbulence model, and transport properties
   |-- polyMesh               // directory containing the mesh
     |-- boundary             // list of boundaries and associated mesh cells
-    |-- cellZones            // grouping of cells (user defined)
     |-- faces                // list of cell faces
-    |-- faceZones            // grouping of cell faces (user defined)
     |-- neighbour            // list of neighbour cell labels
     |-- owner                // list of owner cell labels
     |-- points               // vectors describing mesh cell verticies
-    |-- pointZones           // grouping of point verticies (user defined)
   |-- transportProperties    // fluid transport parameters
   |-- turbulenceProperties   // turbulence parameters
 </pre>

 ### 2.1 Mesh Files (polyMesh)
-The mesh is user generated and can be generated using various methods/ tools.
+The mesh is user-generated and can be generated using various methods/ tools.
 This can be done using third party programs or using OpenFOAM's built in tools (such as `snappyHexMesh`).
 For the NACA0012 case, the mesh is already generated and ready to use for the simulation.

 For the discussion of the `polyMesh` directory, we will limit this section to showing the most pertinent file, `boundary`.
 This is the file most viewed in the `polyMesh` directory, and shows the various boundaries generated during the meshing process.
-The remaining files (`cellZones`, `faces`, `faceZones`, `neighbour`, `owner`, `points`, and `pointZones`) all contain organizational data on the mesh.
-Although it is possible to modify a few select entries within the `boundary` file without breaking the mesh (a topic left for the advanced user guide) it is highly recommended to never try and make manual adjustments to the remaining files.
-Although possible in theory to make modifications to these files successfully, it is very error prone and not an intended feature.
+The remaining files (`faces`, `neighbour`, `owner`, and `points`) all contain organizational data on the mesh.
+Although it is possible to modify a few select entries within the `boundary` file without breaking the mesh (a topic left for the [advanced OpenFOAM user guide](https://www.openfoam.com/documentation/user-guide)) it is highly recommended to never try and make manual adjustments to the remaining files.
+Although possible in theory to make modifications to these files successfully, it is very error-prone and not an intended feature.
 If the physical mesh needs to be adjusted, the best practice is to always regenerate the mesh and have OpenFOAM modify these files for you.
 Below we can see the boundary file for our NACA0012 case:

 <pre>
 4                                       // total number of boundaries in mesh